apache/dolphinscheduler/docs/docs/en/guide/data-quality.md

 ## Enumeration Value Validation for Single Table Check
 ### Inspection Introduction
-The goal of enumeration value verification is to check whether the value of a field is within the range of enumeration values.
-If there is data that is not in the range of enumeration values ​​and exceeds the threshold, the task will be judged to fail
+The goal of enumeration value verification is to check whether the value of a field is within the range of the enumeration value.
+If there is data that is not in the range of the enumeration value and exceeds the threshold, the task will be judged to fail.

 ### Interface Operation Guide